Tripati3000/dynamic-ANALYSIS/README.md

 <img src="https://github.com/Tripati3000/dynamic-ANALYSIS/assets/160244601/d9446b20-2d35-4cd4-8641-cbbd2379aca8" height="80%" width="80%" alt="SIEM System steps"/>

-- Now, Extract the malware sample you downloaded
+- Now, Go to files Extract the malware sample you downloaded
 - Rename it to (filename`.exe`) exe means it can execute 👍
 - then Right click the file and click `Run it as an administrator`
 - Wait 4 to 5 minutes and check the activities of Malware